Mickey Pruitt: College career

-Pruitt accepted a football scholarship from the University of Colorado, becoming a part of Bill McCartney's first recruiting class.
+Pruitt accepted a football scholarship from the University of Colorado Boulder, becoming a part of Bill McCartney's first recruiting class.
 He was named a starter (8 starts) at strong safety as a redshirt freshman and would not relinquish the position for the rest of his college career.
 The next year, he posted 63 tackles, after missing two games because of injuries.

 As a junior, he registered 106 tackles (73 solo), 5 forced fumbles and 13 passes defensed (second in school history).
 As a senior, he set a school mark for tackles by a defensive back with 116.
 He had 5 interceptions, including one returned 18 yards for a key touchdown in the 26–17 against Washington State University.

 Pruitt finished ranked as school's All-time tackler (340 tackles) among defensive backs and third in Big Eight Conference history for defensive backs.
 He registered 41 starts.

 In 1989, he was named to the University of Colorado All-Century football team and to the Big Eight Conference All-Decade team.